Crouton-Digital/guide/mainnets/nym/readme.md

 * [**`Official doc`**](https://cascadia.gitbook.io/gitbook)
 * **`Explorer:`** [**`Official`**](https://explorer.nymtech.net/network-components/mixnodes/) [**`Nodes Guru`**](https://mixnet.explorers.guru/mixnodes)
 ___
+## Preparing the Wallet

+Before you begin initializing and running your mixnode, please visit our website and download the Nym wallet designed for your specific operating system.
+In case pre-compiled binaries are not available for your operating system, you can follow the provided instructions to build the wallet on your own.

+If you do not have a Nym address yet, kindly create one using the wallet and ensure that it is funded with tokens.
+The minimum amount required to bond a mixnode is 100 NYM, but we recommend having a slightly higher balance to cover any associated gas costs.

+You can conveniently purchase NYM tokens directly from the wallet itself using BTC or fiat currency through the Bity platform.
+Additionally, NYM tokens are currently listed on multiple exchanges.
+___
 ## Minimum System Requirements
 * **2 x dedicated/physical CPUs withSSE4.1 and SSE4.2 flags (use [lscpu](https://manpages.ubuntu.com/manpages/trusty/man1/lscpu.1.html) to verify)**
 * **8 GB RAM**